Browser does not support script.

 Medicines, oxygen treatment and complementary therapies may help to relieve breathlessness

-Many people can help you manage the problems that breathlessness can cause
+Find out who is there to help you and your family manage the problems that breathlessness can cause

 If you have any questions about cancer, need support or just want someone to talk to, ask Macmillan.